Purga-codes/yellow-black-cbrpnk-theme/README.md

 ## About this website template

 > <b>"Yellow-black cbrpnk theme"</b> is a theme for your website designed with Cyberpunk aesthetic (and, specifially, Cyberpunk 2077) in mind.
-In fact, the color theme is loosely inspired by the Cyberpunk 2077's data breach UI.
+<br>In fact, the color theme is loosely inspired by the Cyberpunk 2077's data breach UI.

 Since this theme was <b>made for use on neocities/nekoweb/similar websites</b>, <b><i>it is frontend-only</b></i>.